atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 ## Anouncements

 Keep in mind that internally `react-beautiful-dnd` is not aware of multi drag.
 Therefore it is advised that you use the `HookProvided > Announce` to announce meaningful screen reader messages for a multi drag.
+See our [screen reader guide](docs/guides/screen-reader.md) for details on how to control screen reader messaging.

 ## Selection